 Désolé, ce texte n’existe pas en français.

-Motivated by notions of “moving backward” and tracing roots the A Son album’s nine songs emphasize uncluttered arrangements.
+Motivated by notions of “moving backwards” and tracing roots the A Son album’s nine songs emphasise uncluttered arrangements.
 The centrality of the guitar and vocals reveal these songs as the most direct and emotional statement of his career.

 Nelson cites everything from June Tabor, The Carter Family, Suicide and Jimmy Reed as oblique inspirations, though his truest muse was creative self-inquiry: “What does music do?
 Where does music start?
 How simple can it be?
 How honest can it be?”